OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-04.md

 ## Luke 4:37

-And the news about him spread throughout the surrounding area.
+And the news about him spread throughout the nearby region.

 ---

 ## Luke 4:38

 Jesus left the synagogue and went to the home of Simon.
-Now Simon’s mother-in-law was suffering from a high fever, and they requested Jesus to help her.
+Simon’s mother-in-law was suffering from a high fever, and they requested Jesus to help her.

 ## Luke 4:39